 A great corporate video also uses a variety of elements from animation to different types of cameras and camera angles.
 Using a variety of methods is the best way to engage your viewers and get your message across.

 It also follows these tips to produce the best corporate video possible.

 When you begin, ask yourself what you want the audience to do, think, or feel once the video is over.
 Too often, people forget to think about the viewer's emotion.
 And don't be afraid to be funny!
 It is an incredibly useful and powerful tool.

-Ease off of the corporate buzzwords and the technical specs, and convey to them how your topic affects them; making life easier, strengthening the community, or improving the bottom line.
+Ease off the corporate buzzwords and the technical specs, and convey how your topic affects them; making life easier, strengthening the community, or improving the bottom line.
 Set yourself apart from your competition, whether that means writing an amazing script, crafting stunning visuals, or meticulously planning a social media campaign.